"Treat people as if they are who they can be and you help them to become who they’re capable of being.”

 ….Johann von Goethe

 Dee-Dee Stout holds a Master’s degree in Health Counseling from San Francisco State University, a program that she designed herself to meet her educational needs.
-She also holds a Bachelor’s degree in Psychology with a minor in Human Sexuality from the same school.
+She also holds a Bachelor’s degree in Psychology with a minor in Human Sexuality from the same University.

 Dee-Dee is a California Certified Alcohol and Drug Counselor, Level II (CADC-II) and holds international reciprocity as well (ICADC).
 She is also part of the international Motivational Interviewing Network of Trainers (MINT; for more, see www.motivationalinterview.org).
 Dee-Dee has done extensive training in the field of substance use disorders/problems and behavior change with such experts as Drs.
 William Miller & Steve Rollnick (Motivational Interviewing), Drs.
 Scott D. Miller & Barry Duncan (The Heroic Client: Becoming Client-Centered and Outcome-Oriented; The Heart and Soul of Change), Jane Peller, LCSW & John Walter, LCSW (Recreating Brief Therapy), Dr. Patt Denning (Practicing Harm Reduction Psychotherapy), and the late Dr. G. Alan Marlatt (Harm Reduction; Mindfulness-Based Relapse Prevention) among many others.

-Dee-Dee has worked in numerous treatment settings: therapeutic community (TC), social model, and medical-model settings in a variety of treatment levels for those with substance use disorders/other mental illnesses – both for individual clients and for their family/concerned significant others.
+Dee-Dee has worked in numerous treatment settings: therapeutic community (TC), social model, and medical-model settings in a variety of treatment levels for those with substance use disorders/other mental health challenges – both for individual clients and for their family/concerned significant others.
 Her past accomplishments in treatment include developing exercise programs; forming a relapse prevention treatment program for a large HMO; starting a family program for a residential social-model treatment program in the East Bay, and bringing trauma-informed treatment to female prisoners and other moms.